13 Baked Dog Treats That Are Healthier Than Most Store-Bought Bags

 #12: Bone-Shaped Peanut Butter & Oat Dog Treats Baked on Parchment

-You know that moment when your golden gives you those eyes right as you’re eating something?
-My friend’s retriever, Maple, does this thing where she just sits and stares until someone caves.
-These little bone-shaped biscuits are my go-to answer.
+Does your golden give you that look as you’re eating something?
+Well, my friend’s retriever, Maple does this.
+She just sits and stares until someone caves.
+These little bone shaped biscuits are my go to item.

 I made a batch last fall when I ran out of store treats mid-week.
-Pulled out whatever I had — oats, peanut butter, a banana — and honestly?
-Best decision ever.
+I grabbed whatever I had laying around: oats, peanut butter and a banana.
+It was the best decision ever!

 Ingredients: